 When you arrive at the agency on pick-up day, be sure to thoroughly inspect the vehicle before signing any papers.
 Ensure that any physical damage, interior or exterior, is clearly documented on the inspection sheet so you cannot be blamed for it later.
 Ask questions about the truck's history, any accidents it was involved in, and the dates of its last service.

 A major roadblock on moving day occurs when you load up your truck and find that you underestimated the volume of your goods.
 Having a lack of storage space to transport your belongings can wreak havoc on your moving schedule.
 Will you have to make two trips?
 If you are moving long distance, this may not even be plausible.

-Determining the size truck you should rent can sometimes be tricky.
-It's always a good idea to rent a moving truck at least 10 to 15 percent larger than what you expect you'll need.
+Determining the size of the truck you should rent can sometimes be tricky and difficult.
+So, it's always a good idea to rent a moving truck at least 10 to 15 percent larger than what you expect you'll need.
 Even if it means spending a little more money--you'll be grateful you did if you realize later that you needed the extra space.
 Additionally, having a little more room on the truck allows you to properly load your belongings so that they remain safe during transit.

-Always conduct a thorough background check on any company before choosing one to supply your truck rental.
-Check profiles on the Better Business Bureau, scan websites such as Ripoff Report and MovingScam.com for outstanding complaints, and verify the company's US DOT number on the FMSCA website.
+Always conduct a thorough background check before you sign any deal with the truck rental company.
+You can also check the profile of the company on the Better Business Bureau and scan websites such as Ripoff Report and MovingScam.com.
+Also, visit FMSCA website to verify the company's US DOT number.

 - Read reviews

 Reading customer reviews for truck rental companies is helpful for determining the quality of their customer service.
-You can read moving reviews at Movers.com, or check out customer ratings on websites such as Yahoo Local and Yelp.
+So, before signing a contract with the company, go to their website and check out what customers are saying about their services.